bioinfolabic/protein_folding_datasets/README.md

 ## Path DM_cesar
 ### ▪ Sub-path create_datasets:

-This folder contains the program used to generate the data of the folding paths using Molecular Dynamics (*define.h*,*function_MD.c* and *main.c*), which consist of files in the C ++ language.
+This folder contains the program used to generate the data of folding trajectories using Molecular Dynamics (*define.h*,*function_MD.c* and *main.c*), which consist of files in the C ++ language.
 It is worth mentioning that there is no need to modify these codes because the variables are all parameterized in input files separately from the DM code.

 ### ▪ executa0.sh:

-The script *executa0.sh* allows to generate 1000 different spatiotemporal data of folding trajectories, as shown below:
+The script *executa0.sh* allows to generate 1000 different data of folding trajectories, as shown below:
 ```
 #!/bin/bash